2018 Rome ePrix: Race

-Entering the pit stop window, Evans and Lotterer had seven percent more electrical energy than the top two and fell back so they could remain on track for one extra lap while di Grassi and Vergne also conserved energy.
+Entering the pit stop window, Evans and Lotterer had seven per cent more electrical energy than the top two and fell back so they could remain on track for one extra lap while di Grassi and Vergne also conserved energy.
 As the pit stops drew nearer, localised yellow flags were necessitated for a four-car pileup at the turn 13 hairpin on lap 16.
 Heidfeld was close to Turvey; the two collided into the hairpin and the former hit a barrier.
 López on the inside pushed Turvey into Heidfeld.
 Then, Turvey's teammate Filippi attempted to pass Mortara and rammed into the rear of his car with Mortara following suit.
 All four drivers were able to continue.
 Meanwhile, Félix da Costa made the first pit stop of the race on the lap.
 Rosenqvist and Bird came in simultaneously with the former retaining the lead.
 After the pit stops, Buemi moved past Evans for third and di Grassi was close behind Lotterer in fifth as the full course yellow procedure was activated for Lynn who was stranded in the turn ten run-off area after a crash on lap 18.
 Then, Piquet became the second retiree after stopping his car with an unrectifiable seat belt problem.

 Once racing resumed, Bird in second was still close behind Rosenqvist in the lead and Evans passed Buemi for third place.
 On lap 22 Bird took the lead as Rosenqvist drove over the turn 17 kerbs and broke his car's rear-left suspension assembly and drive shaft.
 It was initially attributed to an aggressive driving style but it was later traced to a loose bolt.
 Rosenqvist pulled up at the side of the track to retire.
 Race control activated the second full course yellow procedure to allow marshals to move Rosenqvist's car to a safe location.
 Meanwhile, di Grassi passed Lotterer, and soon after, used his FanBoost to overtake Buemi on the inside cresting a hill for third on lap 24.
 He began to gain on Evans, who in turn, was drawing nearer to Bird by having more electrical energy.
 As the battle for the lead commenced, Buemi defended from Lotterer, allowing Abt and Vergne to duel them.
 Although Lotterer was conscious over conserving electrical energy, he overtook Buemi at turn five on lap 26.